joshh-ye/HyprV4/README.md

 Enjoy!

 ```
-rest of README is from original repo:
+# Rest of README is from original repo:
 # HyprV4
 This is V4 of the Hyprland install script